shallow

 Returns

-are equal based on a shallow comparison of their top-level properties.
-Otherwise, it should return false
+shallow returns true when a and b are equal based on a shallow comparison of their top-level properties.
+Otherwise, it should return false.

 Usage